About the Series

 “Were you just counting my abs?”
 His voice sounded amused.
 It also sounded like a movie star voice, the type that makes you want to jump in the TV screen.

-had to include the above quote, I just love Kiersten’s innocent-ness.
+I had to include the above quote; I just love Kiersten’s naivety.

-Ruin started off with a bang with Kiersten accidentally feeling up Wes when she literally runs into him.
-From there, the two characters lead us on a story of great love and second chances but not in the way that you’re thinking.
+Ruin started off with a bang, with Kiersten accidentally feeling up Wes when she literally ran into him.
+From there, the two characters led us on a story of great love and second chances, but not in the way that you think.

 The writing, the pace … everything flowed.
-And both Kiersten and Wes had such a connection that it literally flew off the pages.
-But there was one main problem: I felt that even though the reader experienced everything Wes and Kiersten went through, there wasn’t a lot of them bonding together as a couple.
+And both Kiersten and Wes had such a connection that it flew off the pages.
+But there was one main problem: I felt that even though the reader experienced everything Wes and Kiersten went through, there wasn’t much of them bonding together as a couple.
 Like three months of it.

-It’s understandable why the author didn’t include the little details of their relationship (the book would’ve been very long), but I think that the connection between Wes and Kiersten would’ve felt more robust and sure if I had that concrete base to built off of.
+It’s understandable why the author didn’t include the little details of their relationship (the book would’ve been very long), but I think that the connection between Wes and Kiersten would’ve felt more robust and certain if I had that concrete base to build on.

-Besides that, I loved every single aspect of Ruin.
-From Kiersten and Wes getting over their fears to the awesome supporting characters.
-Although Gabe was really misleading in the first book.
+Besides that, I loved every single aspect of Ruin, from Kiersten and Wes’s getting over their fears to the awesome supporting characters, although Gabe was really misleading in the first book.

 Toxic (Ruin, #2)